Sportsbook > Tennis > Sofia Kenin vs Garbine Muguruza: 2020 Australian Open Women’s Singles Finals Betting Preview, Odds and Choices

 Posted by: Hilbert Mayer

 Sofia Kenin vs Garbine Muguruza – An unlikely Australian Open women’s singles final pairing will take place on February 1, 3:30 AM ET at Melbourne Park’s Rod Laver Arena as 14th seed Sofia Kenin of the United States take on unseeded, two-time Grand Slam champion Garbine Muguruza of Spain.
 The match will be aired on live television via Eurosport and ESPN for UK and US audiences, respectively.
-Those who would like to view it live stream can do so through Eurosport Player (UK) and WatchESPN (US).
+For online stream, Eurosport Player (UK) and WatchESPN (US) are available.
 Both netters surprised higher-seeded opponents to barge into the first Grand Slam tennis tournament of the year.

 Muguruza and Kenin stunned world tennis fans, bookmakers and bettors.
 With their never-say-die attitudes and steel nerves, they shrugged off anxious moments in the semifinals to emerge victorious.
-This is only the second time that Kenin and Muguruza crossed paths last year in China with the American winning the match in three sets.
+This is the second time that Kenin and Muguruza crossed paths since last year in China.
+The American winning the match in three sets.

 Despite having the advantage in head-to-head, Online Sportsbook sees Kenin as the underdog for this is her first Grand Slam final.
-Muguruza, on the other hand, has two Grand Slam titles on her sleeve and knows how to play championship tennis when the chips are on the line.
+On the other hand, Muguruza has two Grand Slam titles up her sleeve.
+She knows how to play championship tennis when the chips are on the line.

-Sofia Kenin vs Garbine Muguruza : 2020 Australian Open Women’s Singles Finals – February 1st
+Sofia Kenin vs Garbine Muguruza: 2020 Australian Open Women’s Singles Finals

 When: Saturday, February 1, 3:30 AM ET